scotthovestadt/gigya/README.md

 ##Support and Usage
-This is an unofficial SDK for Gigya's REST API.
-It is not an officially supported product.
-Use at your own risk.
+This is an *unofficial* SDK for Gigya's REST API.
+Please do not contact Gigya support with questions or concerns about this SDK.
+For any issues, please make an issue on GitHub.

 ##Installation
 Gigya is listed on NPM.
 To install, run the following command within your project folder: